ELSady/Bootcamp-Final-Project-US-E-commerce-Sales-and-Profit-Forecasting/README.md

 * Theoretical Quantiles: Mostly the dots fall perfectly in line with the red line.
 Any significant deviations would imply the distribution is skewed.
 * Correlogram: The Correlogram, (or ACF plot) shows the residual errors are not autocorrelated (independences).

+The model is good to forecast the serires.

 * Forecasting <br>
 ![alt text](https://github.com/ELSady/Bootcamp-Final-Project-US-E-commerce-Sales-and-Profit-Forecasting/blob/main/index5.png)